Azure/open-service-broker-azure/docs/quickstart-minikube.md

     ```console
     helm repo add svc-cat https://svc-catalog-charts.storage.googleapis.com
     helm install svc-cat/catalog --name catalog --namespace catalog
     ```
+1. Check the status of Service Catalog:
+    Run the following command and checking that every pod is in the `Running` state.
+    You may need to wait a few minutes, rerunning the command until all of the resources are ready.
+    ```console
+    $ kubectl get pods --namespace catalog
+    NAME                                                     READY     STATUS    RESTARTS   AGE
+    po/catalog-catalog-apiserver-5999465555-9hgwm            2/2       Running   4          9d
+    po/catalog-catalog-controller-manager-554c758786-f8qvc   1/1       Running   11         9d
+    ```
 1. Deploy Open Service Broker for Azure on the cluster: